raibisch/DAC80501/README.md

 ```

 # Remark for Hardware-Design
-In some cases the spi data transfer does work.
+In some cases the spi data transfer does not work.
 I have good results with a 330 Ohm resistor in the 'SCLK' and 'MISO' (and CS) line to reduce signal reflections.